-I have worked as counsellor since 2010 in an NHS medical practice on issues of anxiety and depression.
-I have also had my own private practice since 2013 providing clients with confidential and professional support in a wide of issues including those relating to: relationships, gender, health, employment, bereavement, panic attacks, social anxieties, post-traumatic stress disorder (PTSD), anger management, body dysmorphia and low self-esteem.
+I worked as counsellor for 12 years in an NHS medical practice on a wide range of issues including anxiety and depression.
+I have had my own private practice since 2013 providing clients with confidential and professional support in a wide of issues including those relating to: relationships, health, employment, bereavement, panic attacks, social anxieties, post-traumatic stress disorder (PTSD), anger management, body dysmorphia and low self-esteem.

-I have also worked with adults who have Asperger's Syndrome and with parents of children with Asperger's.
+I have also worked with undiagnosed adults who may be on the ASD spectrum and with parents of children diagnosed as being on the ASD spectrum.

 Occasionally individuals who feel they might benefit from attending counselling are reluctant to try it because it is new to them.
 If you are browsing this web-site because you have issues that are causing you distress I would be pleased to meet and discuss with you the therapies I practise and to explore how these may help you.